Cavill Avenue: History

 In 1887, German immigrant Johann Meyer operated a ferry across the Nerang River.
 From Southport, travellers would follow the Meyer's Ferry Road (now Ferry Road) to a spit of land that created a narrow point in the river (28.0011°S 153.4247°E) (the narrow spit is no longer in existence due to changes in the river and the creation of Chevron Island but is in the vicinity of the Gold Coast Arts Centre).
 From that point, Meyer's ferry would take the travellers across the river to Meyer's Ferry Road at Elston (as Surfers Paradise was then known) along which the travellers would walk to the surf beach.
 Businesses established along Meyer's Ferry Road at Elston which created the main street of Surfers Paradise now known as Cavill Avenue.
 Although the surf beaches of Elston were a popular destination, the lack of road access limited the extent of residential and commercial development.

 It was not until 1925, when the Jubilee Bridge was built across the Nerang River between Southport and Main Beach, that Surfers Paradise was opened up for tourism and associated development.
 During the same period Jim Cavill built the Surfers Paradise Hotel on the south eastern corner of Ferry Road and the South Coast Road.

 In 1945, in response to a letter from Mr. E Shersby to name streets after local pioneers, the Southport Town Council decided to rename the section of Ferry Road east of the Nerang River, and in front of the Surfers Paradise Hotel, in honour of Jim Cavill.
 It was decided to name the section of Ferry Road west of the Nerang River after Johann Meyer.

 Geography

 Between the Surfers Paradise Beach and Orchid Avenue, Cavill Avenue is a pedestrian mall.
 The Centro Surfers Paradise is a major shopping centre on pedestrian section of Cavill Avenue.
-The Circle on Cavill is the second shopping center on the street, located at the western end of the road, near the Gold Coast Highway.
+The Circle on Cavill is the second shopping centre on the street, located at the western end of the road, near the Gold Coast Highway.